citelab/JAMScript/jview.md

 The button emits to the backend a boolean value and alternates between the values of **true** and **false**.

 Like the slider, the button also has two modes.
 Similarly, the first mode will emit a boolean whenever it is pressed, while the second mode will emit its current state every **interval** of time specified in milliseconds.
-In the second move, only pressing the button will change its value regardless of how many times it has emitted to the backend.
+Only pressing the button will change its value.

+##### Multistate Button

 ##### Terminal

+The terminal uses a ReactJS component to simulate the real terminal, found [here](https://github.com/nitin42/terminal-in-react)